Is OMF the right mission agency for me?

 OMF combines language and worldview learning into one training.
 We call this Daniel Learning (Daniel 1:3-4).
 This phase will have the following:

 A Learning Plan: A realistic plan to guide your learning of language and culture.

 Learning in Community: Learning from-and-with the host people.

 Assessment: Various ways of measuring progress in learning.

-To encourage ongoing development we offer training topics and courses such as:- mobilisation
+To encourage ongoing development we offer training topics and courses such as:

-We desire every team member to be equipped as an influencer.
-All of us have a God-given capacity and responsibility to influence others to grow in God’s purposes for them –whether as a leader, one who inspires mission engagement, an evangelist or a facilitator of a Bible study group.
+All of us have a God-given capacity and responsibility to influence others to grow in God's purposes for them --whether as a leader, one who inspires mission engagement, an evangelist or a facilitator of a Bible study group.